Light mass window of lepton portal dark matter: Summary

 \section{Summary}

 We have explored a novel possibility that the lepton portal DM has a light mass below 10\,GeV.
 The DM abundance is thermally produced by its annihilation into neutrinos.
 It is essential to introduce a light scalar mediator for the successful DM production.
 In the minimal setup, where only one extra doublet scalar is added, the light neutral scalar is realized by adjusting the quartic couplings in the scalar potential.
 In this case, the constraint from the direct search for the charged scalar requires a very large mass splitting between the charged and the neutral scalars, that corresponds to the large quartic coupling.
 Then, we have found that the minimal setup predicts explicit deviations of the observables relevant to the 125 GeV Higgs boson $h$.
-The partial decay width of $h$ into 2$\gamma$ becomes less than the SM prediction.
+The partial decay width of $h$ into 2$\gamma$ becomes 10\% smaller than the SM prediction.
 The branching ratio of the Higgs invisible decay is estimated as ${\cal O}(0.1)$, that can be tested near future.

-If we introduce an SM-singlet scalar in addition to the EW doublet scalar, the quartic couplings in the scalar potential can be small.
+If we introduce a SM singlet scalar in addition to the EW doublet scalar, the quartic couplings in the scalar potential can be small.
 Even in this extended model, a light neutral scalar is required to obtain the correct DM abundance thermally.
 Figure \ref{fig;extension} shows that the constraint from the invisible Higgs decay limits the heavier neutral scalar mass and the mass mixing between the two neutral scalars.

 Based on the constraints concerned with the EWPOs and the 125 GeV Higgs, we have studied the DM physics in both minimal and extended models.
 We have shown that DM is correctly produced in the wide mass range, without any conflict with the current experimental bounds and the cosmological observations.
 See Figs.~\ref{fig;allowed} and \ref{fig;constraints} for the allowed parameter region in each model.
 Moreover, we have demonstrated that the allowed region predicts the significant neutrino flux from DM annihilation in our galaxy, that could be within the experimental reach of the future neutrino telescopes, such as HK, DUNE and JUNO.
 We expect that our models will be fully tested by combining the neutrino flux search with results of search for the new EW charged scalars at the LHC and the future collider experiments.